-Output 1 - Provide twenty-nine (29) funding agreements to water systems.
-The projects are identified in Chart 4.
+Output 1 - Provide seventeen (17) binding commitments to water systems.
+The projects are identified in Chart 3.

-Output 2 - Enter into binding commitments with twenty-three (23) small systems and six (6) large systems during this fiscal year.
-The projects are identified in Chart 4.
+Output 2 - Enter into binding commitments with eleven (11) small systems and two (2) large systems during this fiscal year.
+The projects are identified in Chart 3.

 Output 3 - Arkansas Department of Health also contracts to work with small systems.
-Goals for these contracts include two eight-hour training courses, 24 one-hour group training sessions and three CPEs.
+Goals for these contracts include one eight-hour training course, 12 one-hour group training sessions and one CPE.